 Pathology Assistant Online Education Programs

 Pathology assistant degree programs aren't typically available online, since this is a heavily lab-focused, clinical field of study.
 Read about on-campus master's degree programs for aspiring pathology assistants, and check the prerequisites for enrollment.
 Review the certification process for this position.
 Get career outlook and salary info for pathology assistants.
-Schools offering Allied Health degrees can also be found in these popular choices.
+Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 Can I Receive a Pathology Assistant Education Online?

 To gain an education in pathology assisting, you generally need to complete an on-campus degree program.
 These programs are mostly available at the master's degree level.
 You'll take courses in general pathology, forensic and biomedical photography, lab management, physiology, medical terminology and disease mechanisms.
 You'll also complete labs in human anatomy and histochemistry.
 Depending on the program, you may have to attend conferences in a medical setting, such as a veterans' hospital.

 Typically, you'll complete clinical rotations during your second year of study, after the classroom portion of the program.
 You'll rotate through a variety of medical settings, including university medical centers, hospitals and medical examiners' offices.
 Rotations may include general pathology, autopsy pathology, surgical pathology and systemic pathology.

 What Do I Need to Know About Working in This Field?